metal-stack/go-ipam/README.md

 [![codecov](https://codecov.io/gh/metal-pod/go-ipam/branch/master/graph/badge.svg)](https://codecov.io/gh/metal-pod/go-ipam)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/metal-pod/go-ipam/blob/master/LICENSE)

-go-ipam is a module to handle IPAddress management.
+go-ipam is a module to handle IP address management.
 It can operate on Networks, Prefixes and IPs.

 ## IP

-Most obvious this library is all about ip management. the main purpose is to acquire and release an ip, or a bunch of ip's from prefixes.
+Most obvious this library is all about IP management.
+The main purpose is to acquire and release an IP, or a bunch of IP's from prefixes.

 ## Prefix

-A prefix is a network with ip and mask, typically in the form of *192.168.0.0/24*.
+A prefix is a network with IP and mask, typically in the form of *192.168.0.0/24*.
 To be able to manage IPs you have to create a prefix first.

 example usage: